Higuchi-KU Endowment Research Achievement Awards

 Deadline

 • 11:59 p.m.
-Nov.
+Dec.
 1

 Scholarly disciplines and criteria for each of the four awards

-This award will be given in recognition of research achievement in the humanities and social sciences to an individual who may be described as having had a major and substantial impact and who has been of national and/or international interest.
+This award will be given in recognition of research achievement in the arts, humanities and social sciences to an individual who may be described as having had a major and substantial impact and who has been of national and/or international interest.
 This individual’s research should be characterized either as profoundly seminal in nature or as representing a productive record of significant research and expanding intellectual or societal insights.

 This award will be given in recognition of research achievement in the basic sciences to an individual who may be described as having had a major and substantial impact and who has been of national and/or international interest.
 This individual’s research should be characterized as either profoundly influencing later development in a field or as representing a productive record of significant research that has illuminated basic processes or basic phenomena.
 The Olin Petefish Research Award will be given for work in the basic sciences in fields such as physics, chemistry, the biological sciences, basic behavioral sciences, and mathematical sciences.